emanuxd11/LDTS-project/docs/README.md

 ### IMPLEMENTED FEATURES

-- **Position** - Partial implementation of element position and early testing.
+- **Menu** - An introductory screen that appears when the game is booted, it displays the name of the game and allows you to start the level when the "Play" option is selected or exit the game when the "Quit" option is selected by pressing the "ENTER" key.
+- **Player Character** - The player character (Pacman) will be able to move in 4 different directions depending on the key that is pressed: UP, when "W" is pressed, DOWN, when "S" is pressed, LEFT, when "A" is pressed and RIGHT, when "D" is pressed.
+- **Enemy Characters** - There are 4 enemy characters (Ghosts) which will chase Pacman until capture if in HunterState or run away from Pacman if in ChasedState.
+In the case of them being in HouseState or in EatenState they'll  be unreachable by Pacman.

 ### PLANNED FEATURES

-- **Menu** - An introductory screen that appears when the game is booted, it will display the name of the game, the creators and will allow you to start the first level when the "ENTER" key is pressed.
-- **Levels** - Multiple arenas through which the player will traverse in a set order.
+- **Levels** - An arena through which the player will traverse in a set order.
-- **Player Character** - The player character (Pacman) will be able to move in 4 different directions depending on the key that is pressed: UP, when "W" is pressed, DOWN, when "S" is pressed, LEFT, when "A" is pressed and RIGHT, when "D" is pressed.
-- **Enemy Characters** - There will be 4 enemy characters (Ghosts) which will chase Pacman until capture if in HunterState or run away from Pacman if in ChasedState.
-In the case of them being in HouseState or in EatenState they'll stay still and be unreachable by Pacman.
 - **PacDots** - Pacman will be able to eat PacDots laid throughout the arena.
 When the arena is fully cleared of PacDots, the player will either proceed to the next one, or, in the case of it being the last one, will reach the WIN screen and beat the game.
 - **PowerPellets** - These have all the features of normal PacDots, but, in addition of that, will cause them to change from HunterState to ChasedState through an ObserverPattern, during which Pacman will be able to eat ghosts.
 - **Game Over Screen** - When Pacman is caught by the Ghosts, this screen will appear and allow you to restart the level.